zaps166/QMPlay2/README.md

 VDPAU and VA-API decoder uses its own video output, so OpenGL features and CPU filters won't work.
 CUVID uses OpenGL2 video output, so OpenGL features are available, but CPU filters won't work.
+CUVID requires FFmpeg 3.1 or higher for H264 and HEVC support!

 VDPAU, VA-API and CUVID has its own deinterlacing filters.
 Their settings are available in "Settings->Video filters".